PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/6_unit_tests.md

     });
 }
 ```
-Keep in mind that the above function is just an example and neither tests all equivalence classes nor the interior as well as boundary values.
+Be aware that the above function is just an example and neither tests all equivalence classes nor the interior as well as boundary values.
 Feel free to write additional tests as an exercise.

 For the tests to past you'll also want to comment the following at the very end of the lib.rs file:
 ```